SeaQL/seaql.github.io/Blog/blog/2025-11-21-whats-new-in-seaormpro-2.0.md

 [SeaORM Pro](https://github.com/SeaQL/sea-orm-pro) is an admin panel solution allowing you to quickly and easily launch an admin panel for your application - frontend development skills not required (but certainly nice to have).

 An admin panel is essential for operating backend applications.
-But it often is an after-thought, or no dedicated resources (aka developer time) is put into developing them.
+But it often is an after-thought, or no dedicated resources is put into developing them.

-Frontend engineers are usually focused on developing consumer-facing applications, which often led to insufficient effort being directed towards GUI of internal-facing applications.

 SeaORM Pro is designed to bridge this gap, providing a solution that is both quick to implement and reliable for long-term use.